pronote-mobile-unofficial/app/docs/GLOSSARY.md

 We base our researches on PRONOTE.NET, which is the web-based client, even if we found interesting things about that.

+## CAS

+CAS means *«Central Authentication Service»*.
+It allow PRONOTE login from the ENT without credential if the school has an [ENT](#ent).

+## ENT

+An ENT, *Éspace Numérique de Travail*, is a set of tools available to students, which pronote may be a part of.

 ## jQuery
 > jQuery is a fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
 With a combination of versatility and extensibility, jQuery has changed the way that millions of people write JavaScript.